harfbuzz/harfbuzz-wasm-examples/README.md

 The `network` example takes each glyph and overlays it twice, each time at one of twenty-five (pseudo-)randomly chosen positions, to create 125 different variants.

 ![](network/example.png)

+*The "network" shaper is 71 lines of Rust code.*

 ---